 Meals.
-If you signed up for TMI meals, your registration badge will indicate which days you have purchased.
+If you signed up for SKMC meals, your registration badge will indicate which days you have purchased.
 Note that a “day” includes lunch, dinner, and the next breakfast.
 IMHO, the food is great, and quantities large enough for mountain appetites.
 Veggie options are always there.
 Food is served buffet style and eaten family style on picnic tables, benches, or on the grass.
 Hot and cold drinks are provided around meal times.
-Everyone washes his/her own dishes in a series of rinse and wash baths.
-The sequence, after scraping off (separately) leftovers and trash, is: rinse, soap, rinse, sanitize — followed by air drying.
-This process has proven to be both sanitary and environmentally responsible.
+New this year: we do NOT need to wash our own dishes.

 If you’re eating on your own, be sure to bring enough provisions and ice for the duration.
 It is a long drive to the nearest stores down the mountain.
-Potable water will be available at a pipe at a central location on the field this year, in addition to being at the kitchen yurt and wash house.
+Potable water will be available at a pipe at a central location along the road near the observing fields, in addition to being at the kitchen yurt and wash house.
 Dehydration can be a serious problem at high altitude, in the summer, in the sun.
 Drink lots of water before you feel thirsty.

 Bring your own munchies for midnight lunch and whatever else you need to keep going overnight.
 If you need electric to heat up your drinks, you can plug in at the main yurt.
 Coffee is frequently available late in the Main Yurt.

 Daytime events.
 In addition to solar observing on the deck, during the day there will be talks and workshops, a ‘”swap table” for astro items on Friday, and outdoor activities.
 Talks are held in the large yurt “lecture hall,” with overflow audio and video in an adjacent tent.
 This year we plan to have video in the tent, not just sound and slides.